Vincenwwx/design-patterns/README.md

 # Command Pattern

 ## Introduction
 > The Command Pattern encapsulates a request as an object, thereby letting you parameterize other objects with different requests, queue or log requests, and support undoable operations.
 -- _Head First Design Patterns_

 ## Scenario
 - A customer wants to build a smart home by controlling EVERYTHING with just a control center.

-- The customer orders a control center with 6 customized options.
+- The customer orders a control center with N customized options.
 Each option can be set to be simple operations like "turning on TV" or complex operations such as "making room comfortable".

 - The customer purchases a TV, a light and an air conditioner.
 They all provide different controlling methods.